-Observing something in plain view from a lawful vantage point would give law enforcement a reason to enter somebody’s vehicle without their permission.
-It is common that a police officer after a traffic stop would ask somebody for their permission to enter or search their vehicle.
-If the individual gives law enforcement permission to do that, then they do not need a warrant or any of those other warrant exceptions.
-This void can bar a lawyer from presenting any constitutional issues in Ft.
-Lauderdale drug cases that may help the potential client.
+Observing something in plain view from a lawful vantage point would give Law Enforcement a reason to enter somebody’s vehicle without their permission.
+It is common that a Police Officer after a traffic stop would ask somebody for their permission to enter or search their vehicle.
+If the individual gives Law Enforcement permission to do that, then they do not need a warrant or any of those other warrant exceptions.
+This void can bar a Lawyer from presenting any constitutional issues in drug cases that may help the potential Ft.
+Lauderdale client.

 Refusing a Search for Drugs

 A lot of people feel that they cannot say no to a Law Enforcement Officer or Police Officer when they are asked to give them permission to search the person’s vehicle.
 However, the Constitution provides a person can say no. They do not have to give the Police permission to search or enter their vehicle or their home.
 Law Enforcement may, however, have the legal ability to do that without their permission.

 In situations where there is no warrant and there are no known or recognizable warrant exceptions, or if an individual denies Law Enforcement’s request to enter a vehicle, search a vehicle, enter a house, if they do it anyway, there is a chance that the search could be thrown out.
 This is based on what is called a motion to suppress.
 A Judge in Fort Lauderdale can determine the validity of this Constitutional issue in a drug case.

 An Attorney Can Determine Constitutional Issues in Ft.
 Lauderdale Drug Cases